-Finally, an interesting and practical invention has recently gained popularity that assists with calming your pet.
+Finally, an interesting and practical invention has gained popularity that assists with calming your pet.
 You’ve probably seen some dogs wearing a type of coat which has been known to be effective in calming dogs.
 Amazingly this K9 vest works by hugging their bodies snugly on the dog’s nerve endings over the chest and back, which often immediately calms them.
 This is an ideal solution which doesn’t require medication.

 Your Dog Has Eaten Sleeping Pills